ratnesh-gupta/flutter_splash_screen/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with splash screen.
+We had used the Flutter Native Splash screen package[https://pub.dev/packages/flutter_native_splash].

 A few resources to get you started if this is your first Flutter project: